 Natural environment

 Mexico has the largest number and variety of cactus species in the world.
-The only cacti native to the Old World are members of the genus Rhipsalis , found in East Africa, Madagascar and Sri Lanka, among other places.
+The only cacti native to the Old World are members of the genus Rhipsalis , found in East Africa, Madagascar, and Sri Lanka, among other places.

-How often should cacti be watered?
+How often should you water cacti?

-Watering Tropical Cacti vs Desert Cacti
+Watering Tropical Cacti vs. Desert Cacti

 Drenching method